 - Don’t leave your toothbrush lying around in shared bathrooms.
 Take it, and any cup that you use, back to your room.
 They can pick up unwanted germs just being in the bathroom.

 - Don’t share towels, soap, cups, pillows.

 - Wear shower shoes to, from, and in the shower and bathroom.

 - Keep your room (relatively) clean.
 Throw out leftover food, wash dirty dishes, launder sheets and towels.
 Eliminate potential germ breeding grounds.

 - Avoid sick people.
 It’s a wonderful thing to be sympathetic when friends are sick, and you can do nice things for them.
 Offer to bring a meal from the dining hall, make some soup, rent a movie.
 But keep your distance for a while.
 Don’t invite them to hang out in your room.

 - Occasionally disinfect items that may be handled often and by many people.
-Use disinfectant spray on doorknobs, light switches, remotes, computer keyboard and mouse.
+Use disinfectant spray or wipes on doorknobs, light switches, remotes, computer keyboard and mouse.

 - Go to the health center for treatment if you are sick.
 Sometimes dealing with an illness early will prevent complications later on.